Lake Rules : Tarnaud

 2. Make sure mat, slings and anything else the fish comes into contact with is wet before placing the fish on it.
 Dry materials remove the fishes protective slime.
 All equipment should be dipped on site before you start fishing if it is damp from your last session.

 3. Once the fish has been netted and is still in the water, ensure all the above points have been dealt with.
-If you have forgotten something then stake the landing net in position with a bank stick where the spreader block is, get yourself in order and always collapse the net ensuring all fins are tucked in place, before rolling the net down.
+If you have forgotten something then stake the landing net in position with a bank stick where the spreader block is, get yourself in order and always collapse the net ensuring all fins are tucked in place.

 4. If there is any kind of tangle or the fish has kited around other lines, then cut the lines.
 Do not attempt to untangle line whilst the fish is in the net or on the bank.
 This can be done easier and more effectively once the fish has been returned to the water.
 The first couple of rod lengths of line can then be checked carefully for defects.